ubs-platform/translator-ngx/README.md

 npm install rxjs @ubs-platform/translator-core @ubs-platform/translator-ngx
 ```

-⚠️ Currently natively working on Angular 14.
+⚠️ Currently natively working on Angular 16.
 If you have newer angular version, you can install by passing `--legacy-peer-deps`
-It works fine on Angular 16.
-However, we working at the new upgrade for Angular 16
+It should work on Angular 17.
+However it not tested yet and i don't recommend this way either.
+We are working at the new upgrade for Angular 17

 # How to use